-Perspectives and Pathways in a Time of Crisis: RIA Online Conversation Series16 July 2020
+Perspectives and Pathways in a Time of Crisis: RIA Online Conversation Series23 September 2020

-The Royal Irish Academy, Ireland’s leading body of experts in the sciences and humanities, has convened an online workshop series curated by the Academy’s Vice- President, Daniel Carey, MRIA, NUIG to address the vital questions raised by the Covid-19 pandemic and to provide analysis and explanation for a public audience.
+The Royal Irish Academy, Ireland’s leading body of experts in the sciences and humanities, has convened an online workshop series curated by the Academy’s Vice- President, Daniel Carey, MRIA, NUIG to address the vital questions raised by the Covid-19 pandemic.
+Watch our latest webinars.

 Covid-19 represents one of the greatest collective challenges the world has faced in modern times.
 Every aspect of society has been affected by the pandemic, from health to the economy and our most basic human and social values and traditions.
 The need for shared knowledge and understanding has never been greater as we contend with the crisis and plan for the future.
 This online series will allow expert panels to communicate the vital research and information that needs to be understood at this time.